 Should you include a photo on a CV?

-What to wear to a job interview?
+What should you wear to a job interview?

 Business attire is usually appropriate, but research the company’s dress code to help you decide.
-Most importantly ensure your clothes are comfortable and professional (and don’t forget to give them an iron!).
+Most importantly, ensure your clothes are comfortable and professional (and don’t forget to give them an iron!).